Governance

 Sumitomo Forestry, headquartered in Japan and listed on the Tokyo Stock Exchange Prime Market, is required to follow the regulations by the Financial Agency of Japan, which plans to adopt the ISSB standards in 2025.
 In addition to Japan, the Group has its operations in, sources from and sell to about thirty countries, and each jurisdictional decision would affect the Group.
 These sustainability disclosure requirement trends coincide our rapid growth in overseas operations through merges and acquisitions and collecting and managing especially social aspects of non-financial data and measures poses challenges to the Group.

-While Scope 3 disclosure has already been realized and been updated, among already known requirements, below are time consuming and cost rising items we need to adopt; simultaneous reporting with the financial statement, connected information to sustainability-related risks and opportunities linking to the financial reporting information, and potentially broader third-party assurance to name a few.
+While Scope 3 disclosure has already been realized and been updated, among already known requirements, followings are time consuming and cost rising aspects we need to adopt; simultaneous reporting with the financial statement, connected information to sustainability-related risks and opportunities linking to the financial reporting information, and potentially broader third-party assurance.
 With IFRS intention to expand the disclosure content, biodiversity, human rights in supply chain and human capital development are in scope for the future requirements.
 Failing to meet these disclosure requirements or disclosing incorrect information would risk our access to market, which jeopardizes the fundraising.

 Risk Countermeasures

 Sumitomo Forestry Group has been conducting Internal Sustainability Survey since 2012 to collect non-financial data, review sustainability readiness of each Group entity and to implement any necessary measures to mitigate risks.
-Building up on these initiatives, we plan to incorporate necessary measures in the upcoming mid-term sustainability target.
+Building up on these initiatives, in June 2024, a Task Force team was formed among Corporate Planning, Finance and Sustainability Departments to incorporate necessary measures in the upcoming mid-term sustainability target to be ready for the SSBJ (Japan's jurisdictional body to determine how to adopt ISSB requirements) requirements for fiscal 2027 report.
+The TF has also been exchanging views with relevant authorities on foreseeable challenges for the whole society, especially for smaller enterprises.

 New Business Plan Risk Assessment

 All new business and project plans that are brought for deliberation to the Board of Directors and the Executive Committee, which is the advisory body to the president, Sumitomo Forestry conducts risk assessment for the following categories, considering the entire supply chain.
 If a risk is confirmed, a report is made regarding the risk and measures to deal with it, which is used to determine implementation.
 In addition, the same risk assessment is recommended for new business projects that are not brought for deliberation to these meetings because they can be implemented under the jurisdiction of the respective Division or affiliated company.
-In fiscal year 2022, 35 new businesses and projects were discussed.
+In fiscal year 2023, 17 new businesses and projects were discussed.
+With regard to GHG emission risks in particular, we plan to add items to the checklist to understand specific figures for the purpose of reducing emissions.

 Environmental Aspects